aospapp/aosp/external/python/cpython2/Doc/library/time.rst

 .. function:: tzset()

-   Resets the time conversion rules used by the library routines.
+   Reset the time conversion rules used by the library routines.
 The environment variable :envvar:`TZ` specifies how this is done.
+It will also set the variables ``tzname`` (from the :envvar:`TZ` environment variable), ``timezone`` (non-DST seconds West of UTC), ``altzone`` (DST seconds west of UTC) and ``daylight`` (to 0 if this timezone does not have any daylight saving time rules, or to nonzero if there is a time, past, present or future when daylight saving time applies).

    .. versionadded:: 2.3